Philippine New Wave: Isabel Sandoval

 Isabel Sandoval is a Filipina filmmaker who has been associated with the next wave of Philippine independent cinema of the 2020s.
 Sandoval is also the first trans woman of color to compete at the Venice Film Festival for her international debut film, Lingua Franca.
 She is also known for her films Señorita and Aparisyon.
 She is currently working on her next feature Tropical Gothic, based on the 1972 short story by Nick Joaquin.

 In 2022, Sandoval became the first Asian trans woman who have invited by the Academy of Motion Picture Arts and Sciences to join as a member.

+Carl Joseph Papa

+Carl Joseph Echague Papa is a Filipino filmmaker and animator who has been associated with the adult animation of the Philippines during the 21st century.
+He is known for rotoscoping adult animated films deal with mature subject matters and themes of family issues, including Manang Biring (2015) and Iti Mapukpukaw (2023).

+His films have been screened at film festivals worldwide and received multiple awards.